 New York Fashion Week Remains for Use by Anyone

-As stated in The Fashion Law, companies and calendars claiming to represent a single “official NYFW” have “little, if any legal rights in the NYFW name.” (.)
+As stated in The Fashion Law, companies and calendars claiming to represent a single “official NYFW” have “little, if any legal rights in the NYFW name.”
+(Full article.)

-Legally and historically there has never been a single entity behind New York Fashion Week.
-Shows have been organized and spoken of as “New York Fashion Week” in various forms for more than 70 years, by a variety of different entities.
+Legally and historically, shows have been organized and spoken of as “New York Fashion Week” in various forms for more than 70 years, by a variety of different entities.

 This means any show held during the historical timeframe of New York Fashion Week (roughly speaking, the second week of February and September), is an official New York Fashion week show.